KBR (KBR)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Regrettably, KBR’s sales grew at a mediocre 7% compounded annual growth rate over the last five years.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Unfortunately, KBR’s 6.3% annualized revenue growth over the last five years was mediocre.
 This wasn’t a great result compared to the rest of the industrials sector, but there are still things to like about KBR.

 KBR Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-KBR’s annualized revenue growth of 8.6% over the last two years is above its five-year trend, suggesting some bright spots.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+KBR’s annualized revenue growth of 6% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
 KBR Year-On-Year Revenue Growth

-KBR also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-KBR’s backlog reached $17.1 billion in the latest quarter and averaged 1.7% year-on-year growth over the last two years.
-Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
-This implies KBR was operating efficiently but raises questions about the health of its sales pipeline.
+We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+KBR’s backlog reached $16.86 billion in the latest quarter and averaged 1.5% year-on-year declines over the last two years.
+Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.
 KBR Backlog

-Looking ahead, sell-side analysts expect revenue to grow 2.9% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Operating Margin